 Not only was it visually exciting, it was also hoped the offices would only use 20% of the usual energy requirements of a comparable building.
 A special ventilation chimney was meant to moderate the thermal environment of the offices.
 I guess by now, ten years down the track, they would know if the design was a success.

-Tasmanian Things to Do at the Forest EcoCentre
+Tasmanian Things to Do: Forest EcoCentre

 We wandered around the internal garden track, and checked out the displays and read some of the information.
 The boys were particularly intrigued by a collection of stick insects and forest bugs!
 Personally, I was drawn to the history boards detailing the contribution of locals to the north east region.
 And given there are lots of forestry walks and trails in the region, from Hollybank to the Blue Tier, Scottsdale seems to be an appropriate place to have the Tasmanian Forest EcoCentre.